jmonlong/manu-vgsv/manuscript.md

 As a result of this study we provide a variation graph containing XX millions of SNVs and indels from the 1000 Genomes Project as well as XX thousands of SVs derived from long-read sequencing.
 This variation graph could serve as a richer reference for large scale projects that use short-read sequencing.
-For instance, more and more large-scale projects are sequencing the genomes of thousands or hundreds of thousands of individuals, e.g the Pancancer Analysis of Whole Genomes, the Genomics England initiative, and the TOPMed consortium(REFS).
+For instance, more and more large-scale projects are sequencing the genomes of thousands or hundreds of thousands of individuals, e.g the Pancancer Analysis of Whole Genomes[@10Jid8Wql], the Genomics England initiative[@mWj2p7Xp], and the TOPMed consortium[@ir1O1h8n].
 These large WGS studies will provide a deeper look into the mechanism of common diseases and, in some cases, will be used directly in a clinical setting.
 Clinicians and researchers are eager to use these growing WGS resources to interrogate the importance of SVs in disease at a scale never achieved before, either to get a more complete picture of the genetic factors of a disease or to produce a more comprehensive clinical report.
 As sequencing reaches the clinic, whole-genome sequencing will become routine for many patients.
 Clinicians will rely on variant calling and interpretation for diagnosis and treatment.
 For variant interpretation in particular, a comprehensive and unified characterization of the genomic variation will be extremely valuable.

-#### Easier to use
+#### Simplified usage

 Some methods require additional information or special VCF formatting [@16glGyppX].
 SVTyper was designed to use VCFs created by Lumpy.
 The genotyping module from Delly was implemented for variants found by its discovery module.
-SMRT-SV requires a VCF with information about XXX.
+SMRT-SV2 required the VCF created specifically for it by Audano et al.[@3NNFS6U2].
-Nebula, a new khmer-based genotyper, requires reads from a sample containing the SV during khmer selection[@zRHJDqQ9].
+Nebula, a new khmer-based genotyper, requires reads from a individual with the SV during khmer selection[@zRHJDqQ9].
 In contrast, vg can take as input either explicit or symbolic VCFs, as well as assembly alignment.

-#### Assemblies are the future
+#### Benefits of de novo assemblies

 Our results suggest that constructing a graph from de novo assembly alignment is more representative of the sequencing reads and leads to better SV genotyping.
 De novo assemblies for human are becoming more and more common, for example from optimized mate-pair libraries[@pJAv1D8R] or long-read sequencing[@pJAv1D8R].